 After all of this information, you might still be wondering which of these marketing automation platforms is right for you…

-As of Fall 2018, AccessAlly includes its own built-in affiliate system, which works with Drip, ConvertKit, and ActiveCampaign (in addition to Infusionsoft and Ontraport, of course!).
+AccessAlly includes its own built-in subscription and one-time payment and affiliate system, which works with Keap, Drip, ConvertKit, and ActiveCampaign (in addition to Infusionsoft and Ontraport, of course!).
 This can really level the playing field and open up the options if affiliate marketing is a big part of your business.

 If You’re Starting Out as a Blogger